 COMMENTS: A common data collection error is to reverse 'never married' and 'married.'
 This happens because data collection staff are used to using the '1-yes; 2-no' questions.
 When they ask 'are you married' and the customer responds 'yes', many times they mark it as '1' for 'yes.'
 This is incorrect.
 A 'yes' response to that question should be '2 - married.'

 REQUIRED, CONDITIONAL OR OPTIONAL: Conditional: not required for customers less

 IS CUSTOMER PREGNANT?

 DESCRIPTION: Describes if the customer is pregnant.

-VALID ENTRIES: 1 YES - Customer is pregnant
+VALID ENTRIES: 0 - Not Pregnant